The Nailed Method

 • You don't want to cut the book's binding

-The hardest part of the Basic Instructions is keeping the pages straight as you cut your way through the book.
+The hardest part of the Hand-made Method is keeping the pages straight as you cut your way through the book.
 Flipping over the cut pages can pull the entire book at an angle.

 And if the pages aren't straight when you cut, the cavity isn't straight when you're done.
 You can see the results of a crooked cut to the left.